bennywong3/1340_gp114/README.md

 Next, it will create a file "output.txt" and add up today’s number of customers to the accumulated number of customers.

-Then, it will export the total number of customers, the program ended time and a full record of today’s customers(number of customers and the respective table number).
+Then, it will export the total number of customers, the program ended time and a full record of today’s customers (the number of customers and the respective table number).

 Here is an example of the output file: